Seahawks mailbag: Was the Greg Olsen signing a mistake? Can the defense continue its resurgence?

 But let’s use two measures to make the, uh, point — points scored and yards per play.

-Opponent, of course, is always an important context in assessing sports, and while the Seattle defense has been inexcusably bad much of the season, the Seahawks have also been regularly playing games against the best offenses in the league, including three against the top five, four in the top 8, and seven against teams that rank in the top 16 this week in yards per play.
+Opponent, of course, is always an important context in assessing sports, and though the Seahawks’ defense has been inexcusably bad much of the season, they also have been regularly playing against the league’s best offenses, including three against the top five, four in the top eight and seven against teams that rank in the top 16 this week in yards per play.

 But now, only one of the final six games is against a team that ranks in the top 15 in offense, the Rams at 11th in yards per play.

-So, here’s to thinking that both because the Seattle defense is getting better with the addition of Carlos Dunlap and the return to health of Jamal Adams — among other things — and playing a steady stream of subpar offenses, that all the defensive numbers will look a lot better over the next month or so.
+So here’s to thinking that both because the Seattle defense is getting better with the addition of Carlos Dunlap and the return to health of Jamal Adams — among other things — and playing a steady stream of subpar offenses, that all the defensive numbers will look a lot better over the next month or so.

 And how about this?

-Thanks to allowing Arizona just 314 yards Thursday night, for the first time all season the Seahawks are no longer on pace to allow the most yards in NFL history.
+Thanks to allowing just 314 yards to Arizona on Thursday night, for the first time all season the Seahawks no longer are on pace to allow the most yards in NFL history.

-Seattle is currently allowing 434.9 yards per game, still the worst in the NFL but below the 440.125 that is the record for most yards allowed in a season by the 2012 Saints.
+Seattle is allowing 434.9 yards per game, still the worst in the NFL but below the 440.125 that is the record for most yards allowed in a season, by the 2012 Saints.

-Seattle is still on pace to allow the most passing yards in NFL history at 343.7 — the record is 299.75 by the 2011 Packers.
+Seattle is on pace to allow the most passing yards in NFL history at 343.7 per game — the record is 299.75 by the 2011 Packers.

-But going against a really struggling Carson Wentz, Daniel Jones, Joe Flacco and Alex Smith the next four games should bring that down considerably.
+But going against four struggling quarterbacks — Carson Wentz, Daniel Jones, Joe Flacco and Alex Smith — the next four games should bring that down considerably.

 If not, then hit the panic button again.